Peer Recovery Services

 Recovery Has a New Home!

-Operating under the umbrella of the Norfolk Community Service Board, we provide peer recovery services to all individuals living in recovery from a mental illness and/or substance
+Operating under the umbrella of the Norfolk Community Service Board, we provide peer recovery services to all individuals living in recovery from a mental illness and/or substance.

 We have members who have been trained and certified by the Department of Behavioral Health to assist others in recovery and wellness, as well as self-help programs and emerging best practice education.
 Through peer-led non-clinical services, peers will help encourage participants to learn and practice recovery skills, as well as to exercise choice and decision-making responsibility in a safe, friendly and supportive environment.
+We truly believe that, together, we will make a difference!
+Also, please refer to the Peer Group Flyer for details about Peer Groups.

 Visit & Contact